Skip to content

 WhiteCoat Education Group

-We provide high-yield, up-to-date continuing medical education for Nurse Practitioners and Physician Associates / Assistants in the areas of emergency medicine, acute care, and dermatology.
+We provide high-yield, up-to-date continuing medical education for Nurse Practitioners and Physician Associates / Assistants in the areas of emergency medicine, acute care, dermatology, and internal medicine.

-Our first and flagship course, the Online Suture Course, launched in 2017 and has remained part of the core curriculum for many graduate schools and offers more overall value and information than any other learn-to-suture course on the market.
+Launched in 2017, OSC has remained part of the core curriculum for many graduate schools and offers more overall value and information than any other learn-to-suture course on the market.

-Our third course to date, Joints Points and Blocks, brings bedside intervention to the next level and teaches injections of 10 joints, 13 nerve blocks (including dental blocks), trigger point injections, and dry needling.
+Our third course to date brings bedside intervention to the next level and teaches injections of 10 joints, 13 nerve blocks (including dental blocks), trigger point injections, and dry needling.

 Back To Top